AI4DEV-Workshop/2023/index.markdown

 * ML-assisted compiler optimizations and code generation
 * Auto-tuning and performance portability using ML/AI
 * Code synthesis and generation using automated ML techniques
-* AI-assisted code recommendations for code maintainability, performance and correctness
+* AI-assisted code recommendations for code maintainability, performance, and correctness
 * IDE extensions using ML for improved programming productivity
 * AI-assisted software building and deployment
 * Mining best programming practices using ML